Hangover drinks in South Korea: Trend

 In 1992, Korea's first drink marketed exclusively for hangovers with little buzz.
 Koreans, who were well-accustomed to heavy drinking without any supplemental support, continued to turn to the tried-and-true powers of their favorite foods: meaty, oily stews like haejangguk—literally "hangover soup."
 But with Korea's emerging focus on wellness trends, anti-hangover drinks gained popularity.
 The recent trend of consumption of hangover-release in Korea is reflecting a change in consciousness.(2019) It's called "Nasimbi."
 In the past, the older generation in Korea placed importance on the sense of community "we," but recently, super-individualism that values "I"'s own satisfaction is rapidly under way.
 And that change is reflected in many industries as well as the hangover market.
 As a concrete example, people have increased interest in healthy eating and "health" such as drinking alone and home drinking.
-For his health, more customers are looking for a hangover product even though he drank a little.
+For health reasons, more customers are looking for a hangover product even though they drank a little.
 In addition, the value of consumer spending, which happily opens its purse to slightly more expensive products for health, is expanding.
 This trend is now further driving growth in the hangover and beverage market.